MicrosoftDocs/m365copilot-docs/docs/overview-message-extension-bot.md

 [!INCLUDE [preview-disclaimer](includes/preview-disclaimer.md)]

-This illustrate compares how a user can interact with a massage extension on Teams client and Microsoft 365 Copilot:
+This illustrate compares how a user can interact with a message extension on Teams client and Microsoft 365 Copilot:

 :::image type="content" source="assets/images/message-extensions-ux.png" alt-text="this illustrates two user experiences of message extensions- one way is to invoke from Teams client and another is Copilot" lightbox="assets/images/message-extensions-ux.png":::